dstorrs/struct-plus-plus/README.md

 (struct++ pie (filling [(cook-temp 450) exact-positive-integer? add1]) #:transparent)
 ```

-The 'pie' structure has two fields, filling and cook-temp.  filling accepts any value.  cook-temp must be an exact positive integer, has a default value of 450 degrees, and its value (default or otherwise) will be passed through the F->C function at struct creation and when the functional setter is used.
+The 'pie' structure has two fields, filling and cook-temp.  filling accepts any value.  cook-temp must be an exact positive integer, has a default value of 450 degrees, and its value (default or otherwise) will be passed through the F->C function at struct creation and when the functional setter / updater are used.

 The above declaration auto-generates the following functions: